hipc-book/hipc-book.github.io/_lectures/3-management_and_measurement.md

 ### Mathematical Libraries

-There are many common algorithms that are used in many scientific software applications.
+There are numerous common algorithms that are used in many scientific software applications.
 For this reason, there are a number of mathematical libraries that provide an interface for solving common mathematical problems.

 The basis of many of these libraries is **BLAS (Basic Linear Algebra Subprograms)**, first developed in 1979.
 BLAS provides vector operations, matrix-vector operations and matrix-matrix operations. **LAPACK (Linear Algebra Package)** builds on BLAS and provides routines for solving systems of linear equations.
 The **FFTW** library provides functions for computing discrete Fourier transforms, and is known to be the fastest free software implementation of the fast Fourier transform (FFT).

-Architecture-tuned implementations of BLAS, LAPACK and FFTW are often available, with notable examples being AMD Optimized CPU Libraries, ARM Performance Libraries, Intel Math Kernel Library, cuBLAS, clBLAS, OpenBLAS, and Boost.uBLAS.
+Architecture-tuned implementations of BLAS, LAPACK and FFTW are often available, with notable examples being **AMD Optimized CPU Libraries**, **ARM Performance Libraries**, **Intel Math Kernel Library**, **cuBLAS**, **clBLAS**, **OpenBLAS**, and **Boost.uBLAS**.

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/pzVaJgdN9Fw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe> <br/>